peekler/Business-Intelligence-Demos/ELK/README.md

 ### Pre-requisites

-* Docker
+* Docker CE
 * In Windows, Docker must be running in _Linux container mode_.
 You must also [share the drive](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) where our files are, otherwise the volume mounts will not work.

 ## Create an ELK cluster in Docker and import the data using Logstash

 We need three pieces of software in our system.
 We will use Docker to start them.
-The system is described by the docker-compose.yaml file.
+The system is described by the docker-compose.yml file.

 ### The compose file